cecelia-kaufmann1/weeklyexercises4/weeklyexercises-4.md

 ```

   6. **`dplyr` review**: Look through the code above and describe what each line of code does.

+132: creates data set called "census_pop_est_2018" from the dropbox website.
+133: separates state column into variables called "dot" and "state" and then "merge" splints at most (2) times.
+134: select the "dot" variable
+135: create a new variable called "state" that converts the state names to lowercase
+137 and 138: new data set from starbucks_us_by_state called tarbucks_with_2018_pop_est.
+139: left join the starbucks_us_by_state data with census_pop_est_2018 table
+140: by the variables titles "state_name" and "state"
+141: mutate to create a new variable titles "starbucks_per_1000" which is number over "est_pop_2018"/10000.

   7. Create a choropleth map that shows the number of Starbucks per 10,000 people on a map of the US.
 Use a new fill color, add points for all Starbucks in the US (except Hawaii and Alaska), add an informative title for the plot, and include a caption that says who created the plot (you!).
 Make a conclusion about what you observe.

 ### A few of your favorite things (`leaflet`)